econchick/new-coder/docs/_posts/2013-02-02-Part-3-JSON-Parsing.md

 ### Generate Plot function

-Because we _love_ data visualization, and couldn't get enough of matplotlib, let's see what we can produce with the combination of CPI data and platform prices from Giantbomb!
+Because we _love_ data visualization, and couldn’t get enough of matplotlib, let’s see what we can produce with the combination of CPI data and platform prices from Giantbomb!

-We'll need to add import statements for both matplotlib and numpy like in our previous tutorial:
+We’ll need to add import statements for both matplotlib and numpy like in our previous tutorial:

 ```python
 import matplotlib.pyplot as plt
 import numpy as np
 ```

-Now for the `generate_plot()` function (outside of the `GiantbombAPI()` class, we'll take in the yielded platforms, as well as an output file so we can save our constructed plot (instead of just `plt.show()`).
+Now for the `generate_plot()` function (outside of the `GiantbombAPI()` class), we’ll take in the yielded platforms, as well as an output file so we can save our constructed plot (instead of just `plt.show()`).

 Comments on process inline: